ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ```

 This tells git to stop at commit `91036c6` and let us edit it.
-I won’t edit it right away but rather insert some changes
+I won't edit it right away but rather insert some changes
 between `91036c6` and `9536a2c` that follows it.
 If `9536a2c` were smaller then splitting it directly with `git reset`
 (as [described](https://git-scm.com/docs/git-rebase#_splitting_commits) in manpage for rebase)
 might have been easier to do,
-but in this case I won’t do it.
+but in this case I won't do it.

 I stop at `91036c6` and re-do the changes from `9536a2c` on top of that commit.
 I use `git commit --fixup=91036c6` to create specially named commits